 - A contractor selected based off of a competitive bidding process

 A contractor that is working under a JOC agreement will be bound by the JOC to perform work on multiple jobs until either the budget or time period has been reached.
 This means that if one job is completed with money left to spare, the contract holder can request additional jobs from the contractor using the leftover budget.

 As a part of the bidding process, the contractor will prepare a series of pre-priced estimates per each a set amount of common work units The final contract award is calculated based on the price specified for each unit of work, multiplied by an adjustment value that is specified by the construction cost index for that location.

 What kind of work is a JOC contract used for?

-Where JOC contracting excels is when it comes to smaller, clear cut, and repetitive jobs which can be easily and reliably scoped out.
+JOC contracting excels is when it comes to smaller, clear cut, and repetitive jobs that can be easily and reliably scoped out.
 The work requested in these kinds of jobs are usually straightforward enough to be covered by the contractor’s work catalogue, making the budgeting process easier.
 Using JOC on a project which requires custom work goes against the methodology of JOC contracts and lowers the efficiency of the contract.